pkshashank/GFLeanTransfer/README.md

 The input is given as example blocks written in SimplifiedForTheL.
 This is still a work in progress, and thus the program cannot handle all example blocks written in SimplifiedForTheL.

-To run the program, use stack run.
+To run the program, use `stack run`.
 The input should be put in the prompt.txt file.